This page has paths:

 TranscriptionCoenobii Furneseiensis in agro LANCASTRENSI facies hodierna, a pristina quantum mutata, splendidissimae docent ruinae.
 Stephanum primo Moritonii et Boloniae Comitem, dein Angliae Regem, AD MCXXVII Fundatorem habuit, Ordinemque Sauigneiensem sub regula St. Benedicti matrem agnovit, brevi autem se Cisterciensibus adscripsit Reditumque annuum 966£.
 7s.
 10d, fisco Regio, cum dissolveretur, secum detulit.
 Iussu Nobilissimi Principis Ducis Montacutij delineatam in aere incidi curavit Societas Antiquar.
 Lond.
 A. D. MDCCXXVII

 TranslationThe contemporary appearance of Furness Abbey in the county of Lancaster.
 The splendid ruins show how much the Abbey has changed from its original condition.
 It was founded in 1127 by Stephen, first the count of Boulogne and of Mortain [Normandy], later King of England.
 The Abbey originally recognized the Order of Savigny under the rule of St. Benedict.
 Shortly thereafter, however, they ascribed themselves to the Cistercians.
-When it was dissolved, the Abbey had an annual rent of 966.7.10 to the Royal Exchequer.
-The rent was deferred along with it.
+When it was dissolved, the Abbey handed over its property along with its annual revenues of 966.7.10 to the Royal Exchequer.
 In 1727 AD, the Society of Antiquaries of London undertook to engrave in copper this drawing made by order of the Most Noble Prince the Duke of Montagu.

 Engraved by George Vertue after an anonymous drawing.
 This plate lacks the conventional signatures found in the lower left- and right-hand corners of many plates, but Vertue is named as the engraver in the minutes for 4 June 1727, when the first 150 prints were ordered (SAL Minutes I.212).
 The caption indicates that the original drawing was commissioned by John, 2nd Duke of Montague (1690-1749), but this circumstance is not mentioned in the minutes.
 Montague was elected to fellowship in the society in 1725, and may have shown this drawing at a meeting in November 1726, when the engraving was ordered; he may even have suggested himself that this drawing be engraved, as the caption seems to imply.
 The print marks the 600th anniversary of the abbey’s foundation.
 It was re-engraved by J. Bayly for Thomas West’s Antiquities of Furness (1774).